cloudcampbd/cloudninja/README.md

 An innovative ChatBot provides an omniscient virtual companion for learners, transcending traditional boundaries.

 ### 3.9.
 Push Notification
-Push notifications can be sent automatically or manually from the system to all Android and web users.
+Push notifications can be sent automatically or manually from the system to all mobile and web users.
 Single notifications can also be sent.
 These notifications may include event-related news, time-sensitive information, meeting updates, and more.

 ### 3.10.
 Email
 The system has the capability to send emails to either all users or specific users.
 These emails can contain updates about news, links, meeting information, campaigns, and other relevant details.
 The notifications can be scheduled or sent manually.